Collections are groups of requests that can be run together as a series of requests, against a corresponding environment.

 To learn more about how to use a date file for a collection run, see Working with data files.

 By default, any environment changes in the collection runner are not reflected in the request builder.
+Enabling this option saves the values of the variables at the end of the run, overwriting previous values.

 For more information about collections runs, see: